ams-group08/find-your-language/documentation/DS_STACKOVERFLOW.md

 >> 13
 ```
 ##### -answers data
 We use .text and regular expressions to get only the number of answers the question has. .split() can not be used here because the number of answers and the word 'answers' come together.
-As we do in 'views' we add a replace method in order to transform the possible 'k' from a thousand answers in '000'.
+As we have done in 'views' we add a replace method in order to transform the possible 'k' from a thousand answers in '000'.

 ```python
 answers_container = container.findAll('div', {'class':'status'})